aurimas13/Communication-of-Services/README.md

 ```

-3) If you try running Event Propagator by giving a wrong argument like any other number rather than 0 or other argument - you will exit the program:
+2) If in the second terminal window you try running Event Propagator by giving a wrong argument like any other number than 0 or other argument - you will exit the program:

 ```
 >>> python propagate.py 5